 When to provide notice of a claim to LAWPRO Provide Notice of a Claim

 Provide notice of real or possible mistakes immediately: early notice gives us the best chance to help put things right.
 Late notice often allows small problems to become big ones, and they can jeopardize coverage.
+If you report a claim and it is not necessary to attempt to rectify an error or defend a legal proceeding, your deductible won’t be triggered and there won’t be any surcharged increase in your premium.
+(See Wondering when to report that claim or potential claim?
+Do it now).

 Provide notice to LAWPRO when: